preciofishbone/OmniaDocsG2/general-assets/page-picker/index.rst

-Page Picker
+Page picker
 ==============

-You can use the Page Picker to select pages to show in a list.
-Only Published and shown pages are available to pick.
+You can use the page picker to select pages to show in a list.
+Only published and shown pages are available to pick.
 Variations can be picked as well, if available.

 .. image:: page-picker-new2.png

-Use the Page Picker this way:
+Use the page picker this way:

 Navigating and picking
 **************************
-1. Select Publishing App to the left.
+1. Select publishing app to the left.
-2. To the right - select Page Collection within the Publishing App.
+2. To the right - select page collection within the publishing app.

 You can now browse the list of pages in a view similar to the page navigation, for example:

 .. image:: page-picker-navigate.png

-3. Navigate the page structure to find the page you want to pick (for a Page Rollup you can pick more than one).
+3. Navigate the page structure to find the page you want to pick (for a page rollup you can pick more than one).
 4. Click to select a page (click again to deselect).
 5. Click OK when you're done.

 .. image:: page-picker-navigate-click-ok.png

-Here's an example when pages is picked for a Page Rollup:
+Here's an example when pages is picked for a page rollup:

 .. image:: page-picker-navigate-selected.png